Minimum standards in rented accommodation

 - Access to a clothes-dryer if the rented unit does not have a private garden or yard

-- A fire blanket and smoke alarms
+- A smoke alarm and fire blanket

 - Access to vermin-proof and pest-proof refuse storage facilities